Compound Interest & Flywheel Marketing

 Email marketing is still the most effective way to both remind people of your brand and to bring them back to your website.
 It remains the most widely used method of nurturing visitors into qualified leads.

 Intermix is a performance monitoring solution for data teams based out of San Francisco.
-At the time of writing the company has 11 employees.
-The company starting sending a simple weekly newsletter (using the curation platform Revue) for people interested in building data platforms.
-At the time of writing the newsletter (SF Data Weekly) has grown to over 5600 subscribers.
+The company started sending a simple weekly newsletter (SF Data Weekly) which has grown to over 5600 subscribers.

 4. Marketing Engineering